WardCunningham/search/demo/linux.md

 You can grab one at <https://nvm.sh>.

-Copy the configuration example in place and fill the secret value.
+Copy the configuration example and fill the secret value.

 ```sh
 cp config.json.example config.json